This year, mark your calendars for Saturday, October 16, 2021 for the official day to honor your boss on Bosses Day!

 Otto Kerner who officially proclaimed the day in 1962.
-The idea quickly gained favor across the country and is now even observed in England, Australia and South Africa.
+The idea quickly became popular across the country and is now even observed in England, Australia and South Africa.

-• While it's almost a requirement for bosses to treat staff to a holiday lunch or give gifts on Administrative Assistants Day, it's not really necessary to give a gift for Boss's Day.
-But it helps.
-Employees who frequently get ahead at work (with either good or bad bosses) are those who learn how to "manage up".
+• On Boss's Day, it's not really necessary to give a gift -- but it helps.
+Employees who frequently get ahead at work (with either good or bad bosses) are those who know how to "manage up".

 • The original observance of Boss's Day in the US has now spread worldwide to Canada, Australia, Ireland, India, South Africa and Egypt.